TherapyNottingham/TN2021/content/authors/joinus/_index.md

 - Join Us
 ---

-If you are a qualified psychotherapists and would like to know more baout working with Therapy Nottingham then contact us.
+We are always happy to hear from qualified psychotherapists who are interested in joining our team of Associate Therapists.
+If you would like to know more about working with Therapy Nottingham then [contact us]({{< relref "/#contact" >}}).